 I have college degrees in computer science, mathematics, statistics and geo-information science (GIS), and I have practical knowledge of electronics.
 I have more than forty years of professional experience in developing automated data acquisition, analysis, reporting and control systems.

 Corcoran Scientific is my part‑time hobby business for discovery projects focused on microcontroller‑based electronics.
 I design and program electronic devices using Arduino, Raspberry Pi and advanced programmable technologies.
-I offer free advice to help innovators develop practical project plans, and I provide professional programming and prototyping services for selected projects.
+I build remote monitoring systems that report sensor data for analysis, alerting and display.
+I also help other innovators develop practical plans for their own projects.